CCBDA-UPC/Assignments-2025/Lab04.md

 Compare the JSON output with the result of the console demo, in particular the values of "BoundingBox" and "Confidence".

-**Q422 Share your thoughts about what you have found out.**
+> :question: **Question 4.22**: Share your thoughts about what you have found out.

 <a name="Tasks43"/>

-## Task 4.3: Get insights of website images using AWS Rekognition
+## Task 4.3**: Get insights of website images using AWS Rekognition

 Using the code in the prevous sections build a Python application that obtains some insights out of website images.
 You are free to use any AWS Rekognition functionality.